Evidence of a vertical kinematic oscillation beyond the Radcliffe Wave: Results

 Figure \ref{sim_vel} displays the median vertical velocity of the simulated disk stars projected in the X-Y plane after $\sim$0.6 Gyr of evolution past the impact (left panel).
 The interaction with the satellite causes a dipole in the vertical velocity.
-If the Sun (marked with the black star) is located in an underdense region of the disk, we note that the predicted velocity map of the simulation (dashed rectangular area) qualitatively matches the observed one (left panel of Figure \ref{vel}).
+When the Sun (marked with the black star) is located in an underdense region of the disk, we note that the predicted velocity map of the simulation (dashed rectangular area) qualitatively matches the observed one (left panel of Figure \ref{vel}).
 Also, the disk oscillates with an amplitude of 4-5 km/s (right panel of Figure \ref{sim_vel}), comparable to the observed OB stars in the experimental data (Figure \ref{age}).
 The wavelength of the bending mode in the simulation is around 10 kpc, which is greater than the disk scale length ($R_s$=4 kpc) and is much greater than the wavelength of the kinematic vertical oscillation observed in the data.
-Note that the simulation's spatial and mass resolution is insufficient to resolve the region observed in the current data in the phase space and hence, to describe the response of the perturbation at the scale of the observations reported here.
+We note that the spatial and mass resolution of the simulation are insufficient to resolve the region observed in the current data in the phase space and hence, to describe the response of the perturbation at the scale of the observations reported here.
 The orbital configuration of the satellite-MW disk does not represent the interaction with Sagittarius but a more general interaction with a satellite impacting the disk and the simulation does not include the gas component.
 However, the velocity dipole in the median of the stellar vertical velocity is expected to form similarly as a general case and may be observable with the upcoming Gaia DR3 and DR4.
+Figure \ref{density} shows the relative surface density residuals of the simulated disk after $\sim$0.6 Gyr of the evolution of the disk after the impact of the satellite on the galactic disk.
+We used the Fourier transform analysis to estimate the residuals of the surface density, computed by subtracting the azimuthally averaged surface density from the surface density distribution and normalising it according to $Res=\Sigma-\Sigma_{fit}/\Sigma_{fit}$.
+The overdensity contours of the UMS data, as mapped by \citet{poggio21}, are projected in the polar plane and overlap the simulated disk and enclose the observed RW (solid black line).
+We note that the pitch angle of the RW qualitatively agrees in density with the spiral structure induced in the simulation by the satellite impact.
+While this outcome supports the evidence that the RW (or, at least, its stellar counterpart) may be part of the disk response to the perturbation induced by a satellite galaxy, Fig. 2 shows that, in terms of kinematics, the RW and the large-scale vertical oscillation are not aligned, calling into question the assumption of their having a common origin.